thaliproject/Thali_CordovaPlugin/doc/api/identityexchange.md

 ## Usage ##

 This is the basic usage of the `IdentityExchange` module.
 Note that the public key hash comes from the `ThaliReplicationManager.prototype.getDeviceIdentity()` method.
+In order for us to get the identities of the other devices we want to exchange identities with, we must listen to the `peerIdentityExchange` event from the `ThaliReplicationManager`.

 ```js
 // Express